 A study of outdoor experiential therapy (OET) showed that family functioning was positively impacted after two months from the point of treatment, and furthermore, a twelve month assessment revealed that the positive outcomes were still being maintained.
 Another similar study marked outdoor healthcare as improving family communication.
 Another states that it is beneficial to help one attain self-confidence and self-esteem.
 How could this not be true?
 After all, it is experiences that leave a lasting impact on the brain and heart!

-2. Creates an Environment that Naturally Puts People at Ease and Brings Out the Truth
+2. It Creates an Environment that Naturally Puts People at Ease and Brings Out the Truth

 An important advantage that outdoor experiential therapy has is that it provides an environment that naturally puts people at ease.
 The Journal of Mental Health Counseling published an article relating to this very point.
 It stated, “Wilderness therapy, a specialized approach within adventure-based counseling (experiential therapy), provides an alternative treatment modality that maximizes the client’s tendency to spontaneously self-disclose in environments outside the counseling office.”
 (29(4), 338-349) Therefore, any issues you have to work out will be more easily brought out in an outdoor setting than in a counseling office.

-3. Get More Accomplished with Less Time and Money
+3. It Gets More Accomplished with Less Time

 The Nordic Journal of Psychiatry, 60(4), 275-281, claims that with wilderness therapy (OET) or experiential therapy more patients can be treated in a shorter timeframe with almost the same outcome.
 Thus, it is very cost-effective!